 Our system differs from Military Radar but the principle is the same.
-Radio waves sent out by a transmitter are reflected by metallic objects – in our case the metallic ionised trail of the meteor (“shooting star”), which we see as that bright streak in the sky.
+Radio waves sent out by a transmitter are reflected by metallic objects – or in our case the ionised trail of the meteor (“shooting star”), which we see as that bright streak in the sky.

 Our system processes the reflected radio wave into three main parameters – Amplitude (strength), Frequency shift (Doppler shift) and decay time.